-Nevertheless, this practice of plant collection shows the applicability of the propagation method called bareroot transplanting which is recommended for coffee and forest tree wildlings.
+The practice of plant collection also showed the applicability of the propagation method called bareroot transplanting which is recommended for coffee and forest tree wildlings.
 This method was also proven effective for mango seedlings and other fruit crops but we failed in jackfruit.

 The seedling, or even one having trunk as thick as 50 cm at the base, is simply pried loose from the soil and immediately transported to the nursery.